Nikhil-Bhutani/Hand-Gesture-Recognition-Project--1-/README.md

 # Hand Gesture Recognition(Project-1)

 Started during my 2nd year, I made my first project based on machine learning as a part of my summer training program.
 My project is based on an outgrowing topic, named Hand Gesture Recognition.
-Gestures are usually originated from any bodily motion or state, but gestures used in this project are derived from hand.
+Gestures usually originate from any bodily motion or state, but gestures used in this project are derived from hand.
 This project detects four gestures-Victory, Thumb, Fist and Palm.
 CNN approach is used for detecting these gestures.

 ## Requirements